airpair/git-powered-collaborative-blogging/post.md

 `2.2` I'll touch on content marketing *economics* we believe Git will help solve.
-Our main drive to build all this was to thank the authors by making the authoring *user experience* easier, more fun and more impactful. `2.3` will talk about how git makes authoring on airpair.com an edge compared with anywhere else.
+Our main drive to build all this was to thank the authors by making the authoring *user experience* easier, more fun and more impactful. `2.3` will talk about how git gives authoring on airpair.com an edge compared with anywhere else.

 ### 2.1 When (Developer) Ideas Have Sex